Schniz/fnm/docs/commands.md

       --resolve-engines
           Resolve `engines.node` field in `package.json` whenever a `.node-version` or `.nvmrc` file is not present.
-          Note: This feature is experimental and subject to change.
+          Experimental: This feature is subject to change.
-          Note: `engines.node` can be any semver range, so resolution is non-deterministic.
+          Note: `engines.node` can be any semver range, with the latest satisfying version being resolved.

           [env: FNM_RESOLVE_ENGINES]